babelouest/glewlwyd/docs/INSTALL.md

 You can add a logrotate configuration file to help you managing Glewlwyd's logs.

 Example of a `/etc/logrotate.d/glewlwyd` file.
-This file will create a new log file every week, compress the old files and keep 52 files (1 year):
+This file will create a new log file every week, compress the old files and keep 52 files (1 year archive):

 ```
 /var/log/glewlwyd.log {